choojs/nanomorph/README.md

 Diff the previous tree with a new tree using the function returned from `update()`

+:warning: nanomorph will modify the newTree and it should be discarded after use

 ## Installation
 ```sh
 $ npm install nanomorph